 According to the agency’s website, the company’s latest contract for a chunk of the Big Bend sector border wall project begins near the Madera Campgrounds in Big Bend Ranch State Park and extends down into the Lower Canyons of the Rio Grande Wild and Scenic River.
 CBP’s “smart wall” program map shows a mix of infrastructure planned for this stretch, namely a “technology and patrol road” and vehicle barriers marked with the caveat “No 30’ Wall.”

 That caveat is likely a response to public outcry over the prospect of a border wall through the park, which drives the economy of local communities in the Big Bend and represents just a fraction of all immigration-related arrests made in the CBP sector that shares its name.
-[I WANT TO ADD A LINE HERE ABOUT ARREST FIGURES BUT I WILL NEED TO ADD IT TOMORROW]

 While parent company Kiewit has garnered international attention for its environmental stewardship—the company was honored by the Engineering News Record in 2025 for a historic dam removal project in Oregon that restored the Klamath River to its natural state—activists have raised the alarm about the impact of any kind of massive infrastructure project could have on wilderness as pristine as Big Bend.